TMJ Treatment Shiloh, IL

 • Manual Therapy: Hands-on techniques designed to relieve tension and enhance joint movement, reducing pain and stiffness in the jaw.

-• Targeted Exercises: A set of exercises aimed at stretching, strengthening, and easing the jaw muscles, helping to relieve tension and support stability.
+• Targeted Exercises: Exercises designed to stretch, strengthen, and relax the jaw muscles, which can relieve tension and enhance stability.
 Common exercises we may recommend include:

 • Jaw Relaxation Exercise: A simple exercise aimed at easing tension in the jaw.